tigerabrodi/Raveny/README.md

 I also worked with TypeScript and wrote tests, E2E with Cypress and Integration with RTL, I also used MSW to mock the requests in my integration tests.

 After finishing this project, I consistently came back and made it more inclusive, considering I had a 3-month deep dive into Accessibility after the first finished version of this project.
-That is why the hook `useHeadingFocus` exists and other solutions that has improved the experience for users who are using assistive technologies.
+That is why the hook `useHeadingFocus` exists and other solutions that have made this web app more inclusive.

 # Installation :page_with_curl: